MTVQA: Benchmarking Multilingual Text-Centric Visual Question Answering: Introduction

-To tackle the problem of language diversity, several seminal studies~\cite{raj-khan-etal-2021-towards-developing, pfeiffer-etal-2022-xgqa,changpinyo-etal-2023-maxm} in the general VQA field, leverage off-the-shelf translation engines to expand existing question-answer pairs from high-resource languages to their multilingual counterparts including low-resource ones.
-However, when applied to TEC-VQA, this translation-based approach may fall prey to the ``\textit{Visual-textual misalignment}'' problem as only the text in question-answer pairs can be processed, while the visual text present in the images is overlooked.
-Not to mention issues such as nuanced meaning, contextual distortion, language bias, and question type diversity further render the transferability of the translation protocol infeasible for TEC-VQA.
-The \textit{status quo} begs for a question: ``\textit{How can we address the visual-textual misalignment problem for multilingual TEC-VQA and what we stand in the MLLM era?}''
+To tackle the problem of language diversity, several seminal studies~\citep{raj-khan-etal-2021-towards-developing, pfeiffer-etal-2022-xgqa,changpinyo-etal-2023-maxm} in the general VQA field simply leverage translation engines to expand question-answer pairs from high-resource to low-resource languages.
+However, this translation-based approach is not feasible for TEC-VQA, as it merely processes \textbf{text in question-answer pairs}, neglecting the critical visual text needed for answering based on images.
+Although the visual text can be recognized by an OCR (Optical Character Recognition)~\citep{zhao2024multi,tang2022few,tang2022youcan,tang2022optimal,tang2023character,liu2023spts} engine and then translated into the target language, this indirect process could lead to a ``visual-textual misalignment'' problem, due to nuanced meaning, contextual distortion, language bias, and question type diversity.
+Taking the second case in Fig.~\ref{fig:demo} as an example, if either the visual text or the question in Russian is recognized or translated problematically, then the question would never be answered correctly.
+The \textit{status quo} begs for a question: ``\textit{Can we directly leverage visual text in source language per se for multilingual TEC-VQA and what we stand in the MLLM era?}''